DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/create-a-school-culture-which-improves-wellbeing.md

 There are many times when we have adapted what we were doing because the pace of change meant that cracks were beginning to show.

-We now have “Kensington Matters” groups – cross-sections of staff that get feedback on key initiatives and how these are rolling out across the school.
+We now have 'Kensington Matters' groups – cross-sections of staff that get feedback on key initiatives and how these are rolling out across the school.

 We regularly play a game called ‘keep, tweak or ditch’, where we ask staff and children to organise different initiatives into the three categories.
 We then use this to evaluate work and decide on next steps.